 Drums shall meet the minimum requirement of the MUTCD (6F.67).
-For all projects let May/June 2018 and afterward, drums shall have six inch (6") wide stripes - white/fluorescent orange.
+Drums shall have six inch (6") wide stripes - white/fluorescent orange.

 Drums shall be used as the required channelizing device to delineate the full length of a lane closure, shift, or encroachment, except as modified by this Subsection.